TETRA: Security vulnerabilities of the air interface encryption

+In addition, the Midnight Blue team spots a "peculiarity regarding the TEA3 S-box", but further analysis has not been shown to lead to any weakness.

+The vulnerabilities related to algorithms remained publicly unknown for 28 years after TETRA's publication because TETRA did not initially make definitions of its cryptographic algorithms public, an example of security through obscurity, although details have now been made public.
+The Midnight Blue team gained access to TETRA's cryptographic code by attacking the trusted execution environment on a TETRA-enabled radio.
+The team points to a list of previously broken cryptographic systems relying on obscurity and argues that the Kerckhoffs's principle should have been followed: the system would have been safer when its structure is publicly known, despite common practice for encryption systems for government use to remain confidential.

 Cell selection

 Cell re-selection (or hand-over) in images

 This first representation demonstrates where the slow reselect threshold (SRT), the fast reselect threshold (FRT), and propagation delay exceed parameters are most likely to be.
 These are represented in association with the decaying radio carrier as the distance increases from the TETRA base station.

 From this illustration, these SRT and FRT triggering points are associated to the decaying radio signal strength of the respective cell carriers.
 The thresholds are situated so that the cell reselection procedures occur on time and assure communication continuity for on-going communication calls.

 Initial cell selection

 The next diagram illustrates where a given TETRA radio cell initial selection.
 The initial cell selection is performed by procedures located in the MLE and in the MAC.
 When the cell selection is made, and possible registration is performed, the mobile station (MS) is said to be attached to the cell.
 The mobile is allowed to initially select any suitable cell that has a positive C1 value; i.e., the received signal level is greater than the minimum receive level for access parameter.

 The initial cell selection procedure shall ensure that the MS selects a cell in which it can reliably decode downlink data (i.e., on a main control channel/MCCH), and which has a high probability of uplink communication.
 The minimum conditions that shall have to be met are that C1 > 0.
 Access to the network shall be conditional on the successful selection of a cell.

 At mobile switch on, the mobile makes its initial cell selection of one of the base stations, which indicates the initial exchanges at activation.